-This beef pares recipe is about patience and love, transforming simple brisket into a sticky, melt-in-your-mouth masterpiece that fills your kitchen with the sweet aroma of star anise.
+This authentic beef pares recipe is about patience and love, transforming simple brisket into a sticky, melt-in-your-mouth masterpiece that fills your kitchen with the sweet aroma of star anise.

 We have already traveled the culinary world exploring flavors in our guide to 10 Iconic Beef Stew Styles: The Global Map.
 Now, it is time to focus on a dish that defines comfort food in the streets of Manila.